 <Pay> supports "Auth and Capture" (authorization and capture of funds for a one-time charge), as well as tokenization (for subscriptions, multiple charges, or changing charge amounts).

 Payment Gateway provider support for these options may vary.
-For a full list of partners and their capabilities, please see the <Pay> Connectors page in Console.
+For a full list of partners and their capabilities, please see the <Pay> Connectors page in the Console.

 How do I add a tip or change the purchase price after a transaction?